aureumapes/srmp-public/manual.md

     </details>
     <details>
         <summary>Linux: Microsoft Store</summary>
-        🔴 Incombatible: Good luck getting Microsoft Store working on linux.
+        🔴 Incompatible: Good luck getting Microsoft Store working on linux.
 Even if you did, this version doesn't work with the mod.
     </details>
 </details>